What is Managed IT Services?

 No business is impervious to cyber attacks.
 Bad actors don’t care, if you are a small business, an enterprise or somewhere in between, you hold valuable data.

-Access Systems’ Information Security Essentials program is an active security measure.
+Access Systems’ Advanced Cybersecurity Protection (ACP) program is an active security measure.
 It provides our customers with a team focused solely on security and protecting your data from a breach.
-With Information Security Essentials, our team utilizes advanced security tools and software to monitor your network.
+With ACP, our team utilizes advanced security tools and software to monitor your network.

-One of the added tools Access uses for our Information Security Essentials customers is data breach detection software.
+One of the added tools Access uses for our customers is data breach detection software.
 This software closely monitors security anomalies in your network and will alert our security and compliance team automatically to further investigate any disruptions.

 Access also implements a DNS filtering system, which blocks suspicious IP Addresses, usually those that have only existed for a few hours and then disappear again.
 This makes it harder for malicious devices, like spear phishing emails, to get to your employees.

 Our dedicated team also monitors admin changes to your network and evaluate common third-party application updates to make sure they won’t compromise the security of your system.
-For example, in 2014 faking an Adobe Reader update pop-up was common practice to gain access to someone’s computer.
 To keep you protected, Access Systems checks third-party application updates from Adobe, Flash Player and Google Chrome to name a few.

 Information Security Essentials is continuously enhancing as cyber threats and needs evolve.
 Cybersecurity isn’t hard with the right managed IT provider; it is better than a disastrous data breach.